garykac/amhs-robotics-4681/README.md

 * Develop the team’s 3 to 5 goals
 * Define the high level design attributes/requirements

+If there is any time remaining, we will have team members simulate (walk-thru) the game.

 [List of previous meetings...](docs/meetings-2019.md)

 ## Documentation